cosmos/sdk-tutorials/academy/3-my-own-chain/reject-game.md

 To belabor the point made in the earlier box: if you change your code, think about what it means for the current state of the chain and whether you end up in a broken state.

-In this case you could first introduce the `MoveCount` and its handling.
+In this case, you could first introduce the `MoveCount` and its handling.
 Then when all games have been correctly counted, you introduce the rejection mechanism.

 </HighlightBox>